 Let’s look at the demographics of UC-San Diego undergraduates:

-Most UC-San Diego students hailed from the Golden State and paid in-state tuition.
+Most UCSD Diego students hailed from the Golden State and paid in-state tuition.
 The total geographic breakdown is as follows.

 • Percent from Other California Counties: 6%

-Looking at ethnic identity, the breakdown of the entire Triton undergraduate student body, the breakdown is as follows:
+Looking at ethnic identity, the breakdown of the entire Triton student body is as follows:

 • African American: 3%